VajdaGergely/OSCP_notes/linux_initial_foothold_checklist.md

     * Make reverse shell access through RCE
 # Potential further steps
 * Privilege escalation to root or another user
-* Pivoting to another subnet (if the machine has another NIC and connected to another subnet)
+* Pivoting to another subnet (if the machine is dual-homed)
 * Pillaging for other credentials
 * Get domain user credentials!
   * It is needed to do AD enumeration